-Compare the 2022 Lincoln Aviator Standard vs Reserve Trim Levels.
+Compare the Standard vs Reserve Trims.
 What is the difference?

 Rear-wheel drive is standard with the Lincoln Aviator.
 Many performance-oriented vehicles have this type of drivetrain, in part because it helps with acceleration and traction.
 All-wheel drive is optional if anyone wishes to enhance traction even more.
 Hill Start Assist is a standard program that may come in handy more often than people may think.

 The Lincoln Aviator's wheels and lighting are of premium quality - the Standard is outfitted with 19-inch bright machined aluminum alloy wheels, while the Reserve gets 20" alternatives.
 LED headlamps come as standard on both trims; they automatically dim high beams when needed to ensure a safe driving experience.
 Those seeking an even more advanced setup can opt for adaptive pixel-style LED headlights in addition to fog lamps found only on the top trim level Reserves.

 The Lincoln SUV elevates its style with a quad chrome exhaust and the convenience of a power liftgate.
 Going one step further, the Reserve offers an ultimate hands-free liftgate that makes daily activities easier when your arms are full.
 Automatically folding in and out side mirrors add another layer of luxury to this vehicle; featuring heating elements, LED turn signals and a memory function for added functionality - not to mention automatic dimming on the driver's side mirror if bright lights are detected!